 This comet passed closest to the sun that binds it (and us) in orbit on December 31, 2016.
 It’ll soon recede back into the deeper space of our solar system, but it’ll always return, as least for the foreseeable future.
 Its orbital period is only 5.25 years.
 At its 2011 return near the sun, Comet 45P/Honda-Mrkos-Pajdušáková made a slightly closer pass to Earth.
 Many observers saw it with binoculars that year.
 Maybe those 2011 observations are helping to prompt media attention this year, which is why so many people are asking.

-By the way, we didn’t see very many astrophotos of the comet’s sweep near the moon on New Year’s Eve, despite the fact that it was widely touted by (non-astronomy) media in the U.S. But at least one Japanese astrophotographer (@w_coast) got a gorgeous shot of the moon and comet on January 1, which he posted to Twitter (and a shout-out to @cosmos4u on Twitter for pointing it out).
+By the way, we didn’t see very many astrophotos of the comet’s much-publicized sweep near the moon on New Year’s Eve, 2016.
+But at least one Japanese astrophotographer (@w_coast) got a gorgeous shot of the moon and comet on January 1, which he posted to Twitter (and a shout-out to @cosmos4u on Twitter for pointing it out).

 5??
 ISO800 300mm 2.8 10sec.×ave.53 pic.twitter.com/23qEl1Q6BD

 — ???? (@w_coast) January 1, 2017

 Bottom line: Green Comet 45P/Honda-Mrkos-Pajdušáková passed closest to Earth on February 11, 2017.
 It is not particularly close, and it’s not bright enough to see with the eye.
 It’s not even an easy object with binoculars.
 But astrophotographers might catch it!
 If you do, submit your image to EarthSky here.